spack/spack/lib/spack/docs/configuration.rst

 Configuration Files in Spack
 ==============================

 Spack has many configuration files.
-Here is a quick list of them, in case you want to skip directly to specific docs:
+Here's a quick list, so you can skip to specific docs:

 * :ref:`compilers.yaml <compiler-config>`
 * :ref:`config.yaml <config-yaml>`